Introduction

 return_path = ${srs_encode {SRS_SECRET} {$return_path} {$original_domain}}

-.endif - Go to the bottom of the page and click, "Save".
+.endif - Go to the bottom of the page and click "Save".
 The changes will get added to the Exim configuration and will automatically restart the Exim service.

 - Try sending a test email using one of the Webmail applications.
-If the email does not leave the server, you must examine the
+If the email does not leave the server, you must examine the /var/log/exim_mainlog file to determine the cause of the issue.

 Notes: